alexthegoodman/alexthegoodman/README.md

 ## Welcome!

 My name is Alex Goodman.
 I hope you find my Github repos helpful and informative.
-All public repos are free to clone and use in any way you wish.

 ### About Me

-I am driven by outstanding designs and unforgettable experiences.
 I care deeply about the open source community and researching next-generation technology.
-Engineering is about so much more than code but also operations, strategy, and people.
-I seek to be involved with organizations that feel the same!
+I'm an avid TypeScript engineer, and I wake up everyday to create great applications with React, React Native, Node (Nexus, Prisma), and PostgreSQL.
+Quality assurance means a lot to me, so I focus on BDD approaches and automated testing alongside a continuous learning mentality.

 ### Notable Projects